 When travelling abroad, it is common to not have access to cooking facilities.
 This means that you may not be able to cook meals during your trip.

 Asia is a highly sought-after destination for both vacationers and long-term explorers because of its pleasant climate and reasonable prices.
-However, if you have dietary restrictions such as being gluten-free, you might wonder if the affordable and enticing street is suitable for you.
+However, if you have dietary restrictions such as being gluten-free, you might wonder if the affordable and enticing street food is suitable for you.
 Are the noodles made from wheat or rice?
 Can you effectively communicate your dietary needs to the food vendor?

 In Asia, there are various options available when it comes to gluten-free street food.